 The Bimini Blindsnake is not much bigger either; you can mistake it for an earthworm.
 These snakes are not the most interactive or involved pet reptiles, but they are common in the pet world, thanks to their sizes.

 Bimini Blindsnakes are not blind even though they have “blind” in their name.
-It’s just that their eyes are teeny tiny to be seen.
-The longest Blindsnake can grow up to 6 inches and weigh only about one gram.
+It’s just that their eyes are too teeny tiny to be seen.
+The longest Blindsnake can grow up to 6 inches and weighs only about 1 gram.

 8. Ringneck Snake

 You can distinguish a Ringneck snake by an orange or yellow band around the neck.
 Ringneck snakes are among the tiniest snakes on earth; you may mistake them for earthworms.
 These snakes have a bright orange and yellow underside, while the upper side can range from grey to black.

 Ringnecks are slender and smooth, and most people assume they are baby snakes, mainly because their average length is 10-15 inches.
 They mainly eat small worms and invertebrates.